ericlau00/systems-level-programming/README.md

 # Systems Level Programming w/ Mr. Dyrland-Weaver at Stuyvesant 2019-2020

+## Thursday, 7 November 2019
+- ` open - <fcntl.h>`
+  - Add a file to the file table and returns its file descriptor
+  - If open fails, -1 is returned, extra error information can be found in errno.
+    - errno is an int variable that can be found in `<errno.h>`
+    - `strerror(errno)` returns the string descriptor of the errno
+  - `open(path, flags, mode)`
+    - mode
+      - only used when creating a file.
+Set the new file's permissions using a 3 digit octal #.
+    - flags
+      - determine what you plan to do with the file, using the following constants and combine with |:
+        - O_RDONLY
+        - O_WRONLY
+        - O_RDWR
+        - O_APPEND
+        - O_TRUNC
+        - O_CREAT
+        - O_EXCL: when combined with O_CREAT, will return an error if the file exists.

 ## Wednesday, 6 November 2019
 ### Opening up a world of possibilities
 - Everything is a file